-4. This will generate a table of pending applications and will indicate the status of the public comment

-- Scroll through the list of pending permits to find the one you would like to review.
+- This will generate a table of pending applications and will indicate the status of the public comment period for each permit within the ECMC review process. - Scroll through the list of pending permits to find the one you would like to review.
 You may wish to use "crtl + f" to search for a specific document number, operator name, or location name. - 6.
-To view the submitted Form 2A and its associated attached documents, click the "Location Name" link for any permit application.
+To view the submitted Form 2A and its associated attached documents, click the "Location Name & Number" link for the permit application you wish to view.